What is Core Maths?

 Core Maths is an umbrella term for a specific type of maths qualification that has been defined by the government.

-Core Maths is relatively new, but entries are growing rapidly, with close to 12,000 entries in 2020.
+Core Maths is relatively new, but entries are growing rapidly, with over 12,000 entries in 2021.

 Core Maths is intended for students who have passed GCSE Mathematics at grade 4 or better, but who have not chosen to study AS or A level Mathematics.
 It is usually studied alongside A levels or vocational courses.
 Core Maths is equal in size to an AS level qualification and graded A-E.